jfelipeosorio/jfelipeosorio.github.io/_posts/2024-12-17-Sampling_from_GP.md

 The first equation (TBD) explains the way of getting independent samples at specific points from a centered GP with kernel $k$.
 Let's recall on the steps.
-We do first need to specify the discrete domain where to sample the function values, say $X = \{x_1,\dots, x_N\}$.
+We do first need to specify the discrete domain where to sample the function values, say $X = \left\{x_1,\dots, x_N\right\}$.
 Then compute

 Let $$K$$ be a reproducing kernel, and denote by $$\mathcal{H}_K$$ its [RKHS](https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space).
 Suppose $$\mathcal{X}$$ be a non-empty set and that we are given: